mk-fg/systemd-cgroup-nftables-policy-manager/README.rst

 removal if these are not dedicated chains used for such dynamic rules only.

-Running without ``-d/--debug`` should not normally produce any output, unless there are some (non-critical) warnings like unexpected mismatch or nft error, code bugs or fatal errors.
+Running without ``-d/--debug`` should not normally produce any output, unless there are some (non-critical) warnings like unexpected mismatch or nftables error, code bugs or fatal errors.

 Starting the tool on boot should be scheduled after nftables.service, so that ``--flush`` option will be able to find all required chains, and will exit with an error otherwise.

-Multiple nft rules linked to same systemd unit(s) are allowed.
+Multiple nftables rules linked to same systemd unit(s) are allowed.

 Changes in parsed config files are not auto-detected, and only applied on tool restart, which can be done explicitly after changes, configured in